Use Extend Codegen CLI to generate Go Extend SDK Module for Extend Service Extension

 This article provides a step-by-step guide on how to generate a custom service module for the Go Modular Extend SDK using the Extend Codegen CLI template pack.

-A custom service module allows developers to leverage the Go Modular Extend SDK to interact with custom service APIs, such as those created with the Extend Service Extension.
+A custom service module allows developers to leverage the Go Modular Extend SDK to interact with custom service APIs.
+This includes services created with the Extend Service Extension, as well as any other custom service that provides an OpenAPI 2.0 specification..

 When following this guide, be sure to use the Go Modular Extend SDK instead of the Go Extend SDK.